On quasi-polynomials counting planar tight maps: Bijective proofs for non necessarily bipartite maps

 \subsection{Petal trees}

 We recall that a \emph{petal tree} is a planar map having an \emph{exterior} face of arbitrary degree, and such that every other face is a petal.
-A tight petal tree is just a petal tree with marked vertices, which is tight as a map.
+A tight petal tree is just a petal tree with marked vertices, which is tight as a map, see again Figure~\ref{fig:petaltree}.

 We also recall, for $r,s\in \Z_{\geq 0}$, $\epsilon\in \Z$ and $m\in \Z/2$, the definition of the quasi-polynomial

 Our goal in this section is to prove Proposition \ref{prop:pieps}, showing that, for $m \in \Z_{> 0}/2$ and $\epsilon \in \{-1,0,1\}$, $\pi^{(\epsilon)}_{r,s}(m)$ enumerates tight petal trees with one exterior face of degree $2m$, $s+1+\epsilon$ petals (excluding the exterior face when $m=1/2$), $1+\epsilon$ of which are distinguished, and $r+1-\epsilon$ marked vertices, $1-\epsilon$ of which are distinguished.
 The reason for the $\epsilon$-dependence in the statement is that we must distinguish two elements among marked vertices and petals.
 For this reason, there are three situations to consider: we may distinguish two marked vertices ($\epsilon=-1$), two petals ($\epsilon=1$), or one of each type ($\epsilon=0$).